-EDUC 4810 - Student Teaching: ECE (8)
+EDUC 4815B - Student Teaching: Planning and Assessment (4)

-Prerequisite: Admission to the Teacher Education Program and Permission to Student Teach.

-Co-requisite: EDUC 4800

-This course is a semester-long, full-time teaching experience in an elementary school under the supervision of a qualified classroom teacher and college faculty.
+Prerequisite: Admission to Student Teaching, \Opening of School is taken concurrently if student teaching in the fall Co-requisite: EDUC 4800 and EDUC 4815A experience in a school setting, under the supervision of a qualified classroom teacher and college faculty.
 Candidates will transition from collaborative planning and teaching to full-time teaching responsibility.
 Candidates will be expected to assume all of the classroom responsibilities of the supervising teacher, as well as extra duty assignments.
-Student teaching will include the planning, implementation and assessment of a unit of instruction.
+Candidates will be expected to demonstrate effective instructional planning for student mastery of rigorous content and differentiation as needed, as well as utilization of assessment strategies to maximize student achievement and inform instructional decisions.